alexanderthurn/beatthehodler/README.md

 - 0% result finalscreen: better message if hodled
 - if starting with dollar, the line is not drawn as there is no trade
+- click on big text => hide
+- finalScreen: button to go to next level and retry level